Orange-OpenSource/hurl/docs/running-tests.md

 Duration:          10 ms
 ```

+> With or without `--test`, all asserts are always executed. `--test` adds a run recap and disables the output of the
+> last response.
+To ignore asserts execution, you can use [`--ignore-asserts`].

 In test mode, files are executed in parallel to speed-ud the execution.
 If a sequential run is needed, you can use
 [`--jobs 1`] option to execute tests one by one.